davidbr5264/url2xray/README.md

 This is a rebuild after the previous version accumulated a lot of feature surface (mux, fragment, cert pinning, ECH, custom domain routing, fingerprint overrides, round-trip import, pre-export validation, per-OS TUN routing commands, a committed test suite).
 All of that got cut in favor of doing the core job well.
 If you need any of it, the generated JSON is a normal xray-core config — hand-edit it, or ask for a specific feature to be added back deliberately rather than by default.

+## Two more patterns adopted, plus an unrelated bug caught along the way

+- **QUIC excluded from sniffing when it's blocked anyway.** If "Block QUIC" is on, `destOverride` no longer includes `"quic"` — matches the reference config exactly; there's nothing to gain sniffing traffic that gets blocked outright before the sniffed result would ever matter.
+- **Explicit catch-all routing rule** (`port: "0-65535" → proxy`) added at the end of the rules array, instead of relying on the implicit "unmatched traffic falls to the first outbound" behavior.
+Same effect today, but doesn't silently break if outbounds are ever reordered later — matches the reference config's own explicit catch-all.
+- **Unrelated bug found and fixed while testing:** a short (≤20 char) base64-encoded `method:password` in a SIP002 Shadowsocks link (`ss://BASE64@host:port`) was being rejected by a length heuristic meant for a different purpose (subscription-blob detection).
+Short passwords are completely valid, so this was a real, silent parse failure for some real-world links.
+Fixed by just trying the base64 decode directly and checking if it produced a sane result, instead of gatekeeping on string length first.

 ## Single mixed inbound + QUIC blocking

 Two changes adopted directly from the real v2rayN config analyzed above: